Francis Constable: Francis Constable's father

 The Biographical History of Gonville and Caius College, 1349–1897 further tells us that Francis's father Robert Constable was a lawyer and a barrister as he was admitted to Lincoln's Inn in February 1582.
 It further tells us that the family would have suffered persecution as they were a "popish recusant family in 1588", refusing to attend services or take communion in the Church of England.
 There was a statute passed in 1593 that determined penalties against "Popish Recusants" including fines, property confiscation, and imprisonment.
-Further the Popish Recusants Act of 1605 forbade Roman Catholics from practising the professions of law and medicine.
+Further the Popish Recusants Act 1605 forbade Roman Catholics from practising the professions of law and medicine.
 This would explain why Francis and his brother Robert Constable went into the printing trade of their maternal uncle rather than follow their father into law.

 There is a record at the Norfolk Record Office for the will of a Thomas Constable of Ashill from the period 1536–1545.
 It is possible that this Thomas Constable is Francis's great or greatx2-grandfather, and the father or grandfather of Robert Constable of North Pickenham.
 Many genealogies claim that Francis Constable is the great-grandson of Thomas Constable M.P. (c.1506-aft.1558) of Great Grimsby, Lincolnshire and his 1st wife Barbara Catherall of Great Grimsby, and the great-grandson of Sir Robert Constable (c.1478–1537) of Flamburgh (Flamborough), Yorkshire and his wife Jane Ingleby of Ripley, Yorkshire.
 This, however, cannot be substantiated.
 Even though it is highly likely that Thomas Constable M.P. of Great Grimsby had a son named Robert after his father, there is no evidence and no reason to believe that this son was Robert Constable of North Pickenham, Francis's grandfather.
 There are many Constable families in England, and many Robert Constables in that period.